Ryers station

-Ryers Station is a station located along SEPTA's Newtown Line.
+Ryers Station is a railway station in Philadelphia, United States, on SEPTA's Newtown Line.
 It is located at Cottman and Rockwell Avenues and has a 71-space parking lot.
 In FY 2013, Ryers station had a weekday average of 402 boardings and 376 alightings.
 The station itself consists of a new high-level platform and shelter, completed in early 2012.